dernapo/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Files on repo
 The following files can be found on this repository:
-1. run_analysis.R -> Only script of the project.
-It transforms the orginal data set on a new tidy data set
+1. `run_analysis.R` -> Only script of the project.
+It transforms the original data set on a new tidy data set
-2. CodeBook.md ->  code book that describes the variables, the data, and transformations performed to clean up the data
+2. `CodeBook.md` ->  code book that describes the variables, the data, and transformations performed to clean up the data
-3. Tidy.txt -> file that includes a new tidy data set
+3. `Tidy.txt` -> file that includes a new tidy data set

 ## Raw data
 Data comes from the following source: